María Concepción of the Nativity and the Perpetual Help of Mary: Early life

+Foundation of the Franciscan Minims

-María Concepción held that the work of the Apostolate of a Franciscan Minim Nun begins with their motto "Charity and Immolation" through Perpetual eucharistic adoration in union with the Eucharistic Victim Heart of Jesus in the Most Blessed Sacrament.
-She and the Minim Nuns associated with the Order of Atonement of the mfPS live a religious life that is both active and contemplative.
-They have a special focus on catechizing Catholic mothers and women living in the world through frequent religious conferences and retreats for women given by the nuns.
+María Concepción held that the work of the Apostolate of a Franciscan Minim nun begins with their motto "charity and immolation" through perpetual eucharistic adoration in union with the Eucharistic victim heart of Jesus in the Blessed Sacrament.

-The Order which began as a "Pious Union" (the Code of Canon Law after 1983 uses the term Associations of the faithful) in Zamora, Michoacán, Mexico on June 24, 1942, and given status as a sodality on October 2, 1942, never ceased to exist canonically even though it was disbanded on October 23, 1951, by Bishop Jose G. Anaya.
-Canonical status was reaffirmed in Rome under Pope Paul VI on October 30, 1963, after Mother María Concepción travelled to Rome under the auspices of the same Bishop of Zamora who had earlier disbanded the first Foundation.
+The congregation began as a pious union (the Code of Canon Law after 1983 uses the term Associations of the faithful) in Zamora, Michoacán, Mexico on June 24, 1942, and given status as a sodality on October 2, 1942, never ceased to exist canonically even though it was disbanded on October 23, 1951, by Bishop Jose G. Anaya.
+Canonical status was reaffirmed in Rome under Pope Paul VI on October 30, 1963, after Mother María Concepción travelled to Rome under the auspices of the same Bishop of Zamora who had earlier disbanded the first foundation.
 With the express authorization of the Sacred Congregation of Religious, dated October 1963, the Order was founded a second time in Chilapa, Guerrero, Mexico in January 1964.
-Again, it received approval as a Pious Union in Mexico on September 1, 1964, after being placed under the protection of a Mexican Bishop, Fidel de Sta Maria Cortes Perez, whom the Pope introduced to Mother María Concepción while she was in Rome.
-Pope Paul VI assigned this Bishop to assist the foundress during a visit to Rome in October 1963 to ask Pope Paul VI for his help to re-establish the Order and to give it his full papal approval.
-Following the death of Pope Paul VI and of several bishops involved with promoting the Order, and the intervention of some Mexican prelates in Mexico and in the Vatican who opposed the Order's receiving direct Papal institution, approval and direction, the status of this request is still pending.
+Again, it received approval as a pious union in Mexico on September 1, 1964, after being placed under the protection of Bishop Fidel de Sta Maria Cortes Perez.
+Pope Paul VI assigned him to assist the foundress during a visit to Rome in October 1963 to ask Pope Paul VI for his help to re-establish the congregation and to give it his papal approval.
+Following the death of Pope Paul VI and of several bishops involved with promoting the congregation, and the intervention of some prelates who opposed the congregation receiving direct Papal institution, the status of this request is still pending.

-Fidel Sta Maria Cortes Perez, Bishop of Chilapa, wrote on September 1, 1964 (the Feast of Saint Anna the Prophetess, said to have been present when Mary and Joseph presented the Baby Jesus in the Temple 40 days after His Birth):